ojayyike/TwitterClone/README.md

 This application uses Socket IO to enable real-time communication between users, making it easy to stay up-to-date with the latest tweets and notifications.
 It also uses MongoDB and Mongoose to store and retrieve data, and HTML and CSS to create a responsive and user-friendly interface.

+## Features

+1. User authentication and account creation
+2. Posting, liking, and retweeting tweets
+3. Following and unfollowing other users
+4. Real-time updates and notifications using Socket IO
+5. Responsive and user-friendly interface using HTML and CSS
+6. Data storage and retrieval using MongoDB and Mongoose

 ## Installation

 To install, follow these steps: